SpareCores/sc-www/src/assets/articles/metaflow-resource-tracker.md

 - A 360° dashboard to track historical resource usage for all your steps, complete with anomaly annotations, future trend predictions, and tailored recommendations.
-- Proactive resource monitoring and alerting about overprovisioning and potential job failures due to insufficient allocated resources.
+- Proactive resource monitoring and email alerting about overprovisioning and potential job failures due to insufficient allocated resources.
-- Automated `@resources` tuning so that you can focus on your code and models while the resource tracker optimizes the infrastructure parameters.
+- Automated `@resources` tuning so that you can focus on your core business while the resource tracker optimizes the infrastructure parameters.
 - More granular, line-by-line resource tracking of steps, complementing the time-based approach.
 - Recommendations for splitting steps when resource usage patterns change, such as separating data loading from model training.

-Here's a preview of the latter, code optimization planned feature:
+Here's a preview of the latter, planned code optimization feature:

 <img src="/assets/images/resource_tracker/resource-usage-code-optimizer.webp" style="padding: 0px 0px 0px 30px;">